DefinedNet/nebula-docs/src/data/docs/en/unsafe_routes.md

 Chain OUTPUT (policy ACCEPT)
 target     prot opt source               destination
 ```

 You may see additional rules listed depending on your host and whether or not you've modified it.

 Note: These rules will only be persistent until you reboot the host.
 Depending on your distribution, you need to run additional commands to save these rules to disk and load them at boot.

-### Step 4.
-Edit config on other nodes to tell them where to route
+### Step 6.
+Edit Nebula config on the overlay hosts that need to access the home LAN

-..
+_We're almost there!_

+The final step in this process is to configure the overlay network hosts to use `unsafe_routes` and route traffic destined for our home LAN through the Linux host that we just configured.

 ## Notes and related guides